pypyr.steps.pyimport

 return f'arb_function says: {arb_arg}'

-Because pypyr will also look in your working directory for modules,
+Because pypyr will also look in the current pipeline’s directory for modules,

 mydir.mymodule